MartinZikmund/windows-uwp/windows-apps-src/get-started/whats-a-uwp.md

 -   A paid download is the simplest option.
 Just name your price.
 -   Trials let users try your app before buying it, providing easier discoverability and conversion than the more traditional "freemium" options.
--   Add-ons and ads.
+-   Add-ons and ads are also supported.
--   Use sale prices for apps and add-ons.
+-   You can set sale prices for apps and add-ons.

 ## Let's get started